-HowTo: Node Red - Control GPIO of an ESPEasy device
+HowTo: Node Red - Controlling GPIO of an ESPEasy device

-You get even more options if you combine both systems.
-In the article ESPEasy - Execute commands and actions via HTTP , MQTT and UDP I have already described in general how to send certain commands to an ESPEasy device from Node Red.
+You get even more possibilities if you combine both systems.
+In the article ESPEasy - Execute commands and actions via HTTP, MQTT, UDP and directly I had already described in general how to send certain commands from Node Red to an ESPEasy device.

-This example describes how you can use this, for example to activate or deactivate a specific GPIO of the ESPEasy device.
+This example describes how you can use this to enable or disable a specific GPIO of the ESPEasy device for example.

 Safety instructions